How to Plant, Grow and Care For Plumeria

 Propagation

-Propagating Plumerias is an interesting topic.
+Propagating plumerias is an interesting topic.
 The process of propagation is almost too easy to be true.
-While they can be grown from seed, propagation from cuttings is generally very successful, so there is little reason to propagate in any other manner unless you feel so inclined.
+They can be grown from seed, or from cuttings which is generally very successful, so there is little reason to propagate in any other manner unless you feel so inclined.

-In short, propagating Plumerias from cuttings is almost foolproof, but here are a few suggestions that may help give your Plumeria a head start.
+In short, propagating plumerias from cuttings is almost foolproof, but here are a few suggestions that may help give your tree a head start.

 1. Choose a sturdy branch from the parent tree.
-A branch of about 1’-2’ is just right and can be removed without corrupting the shape of the tree.
+A branch of about on to two feet is just right, and can be removed without corrupting the shape of the tree.

 2. Disinfect a sharp knife or tool for cutting and sever the branch from the parent plant.
 Try to cut it flush with the supporting branch.